LASIK Eye Surgery

 the key factor is that short-sight or astigmatism is no longer progressing before treatment

-At Focus Clinic, we provide a lifetime care guarantee for distance vision corrections for short-sighted treatments and will retreat without charge if ever needed.
+At Focus Clinic, we provide a lifetime care guarantee for distance vision corrections for short-sighted treatments and will retreat within the first 10 years of surgery without charge.

 LASIK myth #2: LASIK is painful

 Anaesthetic eye drops will keep your eyes comfortable during the 10-minute procedure.
 They will keep your eyes numb throughout the treatment.
 While the Ziemer femtosecond laser creates the corneal flap, you will experience a sensation of pressure for 20-25 seconds.
 The vision correction excimer laser is fully painless and takes 5-10 seconds for most prescriptions.
 If you are anxious, a sedative can be given to help you relax.